Arts & Sciences Biochemistry (CAS)

 ACE:

-Prerequisites: Parallel BIOC 401
+Prerequisites: BIOC 401 or parallel.

 Description: Laboratory exercises and experiments that complement material covered in BIOC 401.